ladybug-tools/ladybug-tools.github.io/README.md

 ## COMMUNITY-SUPPORTED
 Ladybug Tools is supported by a passionate and diverse community from around the world.
 Visit our online forum to see the discussions that shape our future development.

-## 100K+ DOWNLOADS
+## 500+ DOWNLOADS
-Ladybug Tools has been downloaded more than 100,000 times and is the 3rd most popular plugin for Grasshopper.
-It's also the winner of the DynaAwards for best Dynamo analysis package.
+Ladybug Tools has been downloaded more than 500,000 times and is the 3rd most popular plugin for Grasshopper.

 ## INTEGRATED
 Ladybug Tools runs within 3D modeling software and allows data transfer between its simulation engines.
 So all geometry creation, simulation, and visualization happen within one interface.